Volunteering

 123 King St W, Hamilton, ON L8P 4S8, Canada

 Volunteers at AGH foster interest in, promote the use of, and increase the support for the Art Gallery of Hamilton.
-Volunteer opportunities available for: education docent, high school volunteers, film, special events, visitor and member services, and retail.
+Volunteer opportunities available for: education docent, festival, special events, retail, and visitor and member services.

 Cancer Assistance Program Transportation Services